davewalker60/pmdup/pages/staff.md

 toc: false
 ---

-<span style="color:red">Needs updating once Jen decides who gets listed and how.
-What would you like in your bio? (about 120 words max) Different photo (340x250)?</span>
+<span style="color:red">Needs updating once Jen decides who gets listed and how.<br>What would people like in your (about 120 words max) bios?
+If different photo, please make it 340x250.</span>

 # Dance leaders